This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this easy pancake syrup recipe, check out our Leftover Ingredients Recipe Finder.

-- Butter: Gives the syrup a smooth texture and richness.
-You can leave it out if you prefer a thinner consistency, but the butter really enhances the flavor.
+- Butter: Provides smoothness and richness.
+Leave out if you prefer a thinner syrup, but it enhances the flavor.

-- Vanilla Extract: Adds warmth and depth to the syrup.
-For a maple flavor, swap the vanilla with maple extract.
+- Vanilla Extract: Brings warmth and depth.
+For a maple flavor, substitute with maple extract.

-- Water: The base that dissolves the sugar and creates the syrupy texture.
-(Not usually considered an ingredient but essential.)
+- Water: The liquid base that dissolves the sugar and gives the syrup its texture.

 Recipe Variations

-- Maple Syrup – Swap the vanilla extract with maple extract.
+- Maple Syrup: Replace vanilla extract with maple extract.

-- Honey Syrup – Use half honey and half brown sugar for a honey-flavored version.
+- Honey Syrup: Use half honey and half brown sugar.

-- Spiced Syrup – Add a pinch of nutmeg or ginger for a warming, spiced syrup.
+- Spiced Syrup: Add a pinch of nutmeg or ginger.

 How To Make A Small Batch Of Pancake Syrup